zaghax/EverlanceFECodeChallenge/README.md

 ## Technical Requirements

-1. [ ] To handle all requests and the app state please use React Query. // I used my own custom hooks It’s encouraged not to use a component library.
+1. [ ] To handle all requests and the app state please use React Query.
+It’s encouraged not to use a component library.
 You must at least build the search field component from scratch

+// I used my own custom hooks to handle the requests

 ## Features